alfredbaudisch/alfredbaudisch.com/content/posts/2022-04-13-my-artistic-influence-map-extra-items.md

 type: "post"
 ---

-Those are all the items that were left out of the previously posted **“[Artistic Influence Map](https://alfredbaudisch.com/blog/my-artistic-influence-map/)“.**
+Those are all the items that were left out of the previously posted **"[Artistic Influence Map](https://alfredbaudisch.com/blog/my-artistic-influence-map/)".**

-All of these also influenced (and continue to influence) artistically speaking, so I don’t want to leave them out.
+All of these also influenced (and continue to influence) artistically speaking, so I don't want to leave them out.

 Like the previous image, things are not sorted by priority nor preference, they are sorted randomly.